 - Volume 7: October 16, 2018

 The plot for the first three seasons of the anime adaptation was based on scripts written by Chuji Mikasano at Studio Pierrot.
 Director Shuhei Morita of Studio Perriot directed the first two seasons, but he was replaced by director Odahiro Watanabe.
 Before this project, the director was best known for working on Super Lovers and Soul Buster.
 Character designer Atsuko Nakajima replaced Kazuhiro Miwa.
 If Tokyo Ghoul:re Season 2 is greenlit, it’s currently unknown if the staff will change.

-The number of episodes for the Tokyo Ghoul:re anime have already been confirmed and the third season will be distributed over six Blu-ray and DVD volumes (Volume 1 releases on June 27, 2018).
+The third season’s first cour will be distributed over six Blu-ray and DVD volumes (Volume 1 releases on June 27, 2018).
 The first manga series was 143 chapters long and was adapted into two anime seasons comprised of 24 episodes.
 The first season covered 60 manga chapters, while the second covered 83 chapters.
-The third season will end in the summer of 2018 with Tokyo Ghoul:re Episode 12.
-It’s possible Tokyo Ghoul:re Season 2 could be a two-cour season depending on how the third season is handled.
+It’s possible Tokyo Ghoul:re Season 2 could be a single cour season depending on how the first season is handled.

 Director Shuhei Morita Explains What Happened To Tokyo Ghoul: Root A

 Fans were not exactly confident in Studio Pierrot based on the outcome of the second season, Tokyo Ghoul √A. Both the 143 chapters of the first manga and the two seasons of the anime concluded with the Anteiku raid by the CCG, but how they arrived at that point differed greatly.